-Click the Text tool on the toolbar to add and type text about your memory.
+Use the Text tool on the toolbar to add and type text about your memory.

 To add an element of metacognition to the project, ask students to reflect on the year and share the:● most interesting thing they learned.

 ● most important personal accomplishment.

-- hardest thing they accomplished.
+● hardest thing that they accomplished.